Wayne Huizenga

-Biography

 Early life and education

 Harry Wayne Huizenga was of Dutch descent.
 His grandfather, Harm Huizenga, came to the United States from the Netherlands.
 Starting with a horse and wagon, Harm Huizenga built a trash hauling service, Huizenga & Sons Scavenger Co. in suburban Chicago in 1894.
 Wayne Huizenga's parents, Gerrit Harry Huizenga and Jean Huizenga (née Riddering), a home decorator, grew up in the Dutch community in Chicago and were strict members of the Dutch Reformed Church.

 Huizenga was born at Little Company of Mary Hospital, in Evergreen Park, Illinois, on December 29, 1937, the first child in a family of garbage haulers.
-In 1940 when Wayne was 2, the Huizenga family were listed as living in an apartment building in Berwyn, Illinois.
+In 1940 when Wayne was two, the Huizenga family were listed as living in an apartment building in Berwyn, Illinois.
 He had one sister, Bonnie, who was five years younger.
 He attended Chicago Christian High School in his sophomore year.
 In 1953, the Huizenga family moved to the Fort Lauderdale, Florida area.
 His father became a building contractor.

 The remainder of Huizenga's high school years were spent at Pine Crest School, where he was a member of the football team and senior class treasurer, graduating in 1955.
-In 1956, he moved back to Chicago where most of his friends, grandparents and other relatives lived, and enrolled for at Calvin College, a liberal arts college in Grand Rapids, Michigan, but he dropped out after three semesters, before finishing his sophomore year.
+In 1956, he moved back to Chicago where most of his friends, grandparents and other relatives lived, and enrolled at Calvin College, a liberal arts college in Grand Rapids, Michigan, but he dropped out after three semesters, before finishing his sophomore year.
 For approximately five years after graduation, he took on low-wage jobs and in September 1959 enlisted in the United States Army Reserve and spent six months on active duty.